drepo-eth/site/content/drepo/decentralization/centralization/index.md

 outputs, or actively inflicts harm.
 In either case, human lives are in danger if the given system is used to provide vital services, like emergency services, traffic control, or weapon systems.

+{{< image-svg src="single-point-of-failure.excalidraw.svg" alt="Single Point of Failure in a Centralized System" caption="Single Point of Failure in a Centralized System: The worker nodes in a centralized instance are unable to perform work, if the controlling instance is compromised." >}}

 Backups, redundancies, and further oversight mitigate these risks to some extent but cannot eliminate them entirely.
 Centralized systems remain centralized and